Okay, go ahead and hit that thing so that we can get going here.

 I know that you write books for children, but have you ever thought of writing books for teens, possibly?

-Uh in fact, this has been suggested.
+In fact, this has been suggested.

 Look, anything's possible.

-I don't I don't uh I don't have a roadmap, and I'm not a goal-oriented person in the sense that you know I have nothing in front of me that says by June of 2017 I want to have accomplished X. My I have an overriding goal, and that is to be successful at whatever I do, because I figure if that happens, I'll love it and enjoy it, and then that's when opportunity, you know, presents itself.
+I don't have a roadmap, and I'm not a goal-oriented person in the sense that I have nothing in front of me that says by June of 2017, I want to have accomplished X. I have an overriding goal, and that is to be successful at whatever I do, because I figure if that happens, I'll love it and enjoy it.

 So I don't goals happen to be restrictive to me.

-Goals can can cause me to maybe miss out or make a wrong decision on an opportunity that pops up.
+Goals can cause me to maybe miss out or make a wrong decision on an opportunity that pops up.

-But just to answer the question, yeah, we've had a lot of people asking us to do this, and we are flattered by that because it means that people would very much like to read it and find value in it.
+But to answer the question, yeah, we've had a lot of people asking us to do this, and we are flattered by that because it means that people would very much like to read it and find value in it.

-So but whether it'll actually happen, um don't know.
+But whether it'll actually happen, don't know.

 But I appreciate your interest in it.